Charles Humphrey Atherton

 Charles Humphrey Atherton (August 14, 1773 – January 8, 1853), an American Federalist politician, banker and a distinguished attorney from New Hampshire.

-Atherton served once as a United States Representative from New Hampshire from 1815-1817, but did not seek re-election.
+Atherton served once as a United States Representative from New Hampshire from 1815 to 1817, but did not seek re-election.
 He was thrice elected to the state legislature and was a member of the New Hampshire House of Representatives in 1823, 1838 and 1839.

 Early life

 He was the son of Joshua Atherton and Abigail (Goss) Atherton.
 His grandfather was Colonel Peter Atherton, and a direct descendant of James Atherton, one of the First Settlers of New England; who arrived in Dorchester, Massachusetts in 1630s.

 He studied alongside Elijah Dunbar, the son of Revered Samuel Dunbar at Harvard University.
 He graduated from Harvard in 1794, and was a member of Phi Beta Kappa.